To-The-Moon-CodeX/the-earth/README.md

 yarn dev
 ```

-The Page Open On http://localhost:3000
+The page open on http://localhost:3000

 # Branch names